J. L. Eve Construction: Ownership

-From 1982 to 1988 it was known as Eve Construction.
+It joined the Unlisted Securities Market in September 1986 From 1982 to 1988 it was known as Eve Construction.
 It would later be known as Eve Group plc from April 1988, then Eve Group Ltd and Babcock Networks Ltd from 2004.
 It was bought by the Peterhouse Group plc in January 2000.
+In the late 1990s the chief executive was Alan Robertson, with finance director Christopher Wigg.

 Babcock Networks, its successor, is situated off the M1 at Sherwood Park at Annesley, next to E.ON UK; its training base is at the former RAF Newton in Nottinghamshire.

+On Thursday March 2003 at 2.10pm Prince Andrew, Duke of York visited Eve Transcom in Annesley (Sherwood Park) in Nottinghamshire, near junction 27 of the M1, later visiting Carlsbro at 3.20pm.

 Sponsorship

 From 1982 to 2000, it sponsored the Surrey Championship (cricket), being replaced by Castle Lager.

 Structure

 It was based at Minster House on Plough Lane in Tooting.
 It was based south of Summerstown on the B235, north of Haydons Road railway station (on the A218).

 Divisions

 Later divisions of Eve Group were: